top of page

 Recently, I have found myself wanting to catch-up on popular books I didn't read when they initially came out because I was too busy...

-Simplicity Is Not Always the Answer: a review of A Sorceress Comes to Call
+Simplicity Is Not Always the Answer: A Review of A Sorceress Comes to Call T. Kingfisher

 I have read books that tried too hard to do too much, but this was the first time a book tried too hard to NOT do too much.
 2/5 stars.